tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/dayu_ddos_policy.html.markdown

 * `watermark_key` - Watermark content.
   * `content` - Content of the watermark.
   * `id` - Id of the watermark.
-  * `open_switch` - Indicate whether to auto-remove the water print or not.
+  * `open_switch` - Indicate whether to auto-remove the watermark or not.